markh-de/KiVar/README.md

 Severity: **Not critical** (backwards-compatible).

 Version 0.4.0 introduces Stand-In Choices, which act similarly to [Default Choices](#default-choice), but do not inherit Content or Properties for declared specific Choices.
 Stand-In Choices may therefore be preferred over Default Choices in many cases, for example when making use of [Implicit Property Defaults](#implicit-property-defaults).

+### Migrating from KiVar 0.4.x

+#### Introduction of Variant Aspect Bindings

+Severity: **Not critical** (backwards-compatible).

+Version 0.5.0 introduces the option to modify a set of bound Aspects as a group by selecting one specific Variant.
+Variants are configured independently from the Aspects themselves, so existing projects do not need to be adapted.